 ML is closely related to AI, and ML encompasses deep learning (DL).
 This subfield uses artificial neural networks to “think” and solve complex problems with multi-layered (deep) data sets.
 Some commons examples of DL include virtual assistants, translation apps, chatbots and driverless cars.
 Over time, these technologies will become even more accurate and practical.

-Why machine learning engineers are in demand
+Why candidates for machine learning engineer jobs are in demand

 Businesses today are awash in data, from customer interactions to IoT networks.
 Attempting to process all that information manually is like drinking from a fire hose.
 Machine learning has become essential for taking full advantage of a company’s data.